draeder/webdht/README.md

 # Start the example server
 node server.js

-# Then open http://localhost:3000 in your browser
+# Then open http://localhost:3000 in your browser in multiple tabs
 ```

 #### Node.js Example